-Who doesn’t love those beautiful Hobby Lobby Knobs?
+Who doesn’t love those beautiful from Hobby Lobby knobs?
 One problem that I frequently run across when working with vintage furniture is that the holes in drawers are never the same.
 This creates a problem that can be fixed one of two ways.
 I’ll show you both.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Hobby Lobby Knobs

-I found these mercury glass Hobby Lobby knobs and I knew I had to have them .
+I found these mercury glass decorative knobs from Hobby Lobby and I knew I had to have them .
 So girly and absolutely perfect for my project!
 But, there was just a slight problem…

 The hole in the drawer was a lot larger than then the screw.
 Which means that the nut that holds the screw in place on the inside of the drawer would slip into the hole.
 This created a problem.
 The way I see it, I had two options here.

 - Fill the hole with wood filler , allow it to dry, sand it with sandpaper till smooth, and redrill the hole to the appropriate size.
 I would use my Ryobi drill for this kind of job.